rail5/app-bundle-framework/README.md

     - **libs/**: subdirectory containing shared libraries
     - **resources/**: subdirectory containing icons etc
     - **appinfo**: XML manifest containing the information needed to run the app (App name, main binary, icon, etc)

+## Requirements

+'makeapp' requires **patchelf** in order to ship your App Bundle with *libc* (or other interpreter) in the libs/ subdirectory.
+By doing this, we can ensure that App Bundles will run on systems with other versions of *libc* etc.

+On Debian-based systems, patchelf can be installed with:

+`# apt install patchelf`